smillane/KalyptoBackend/README.md

 - add SEC document links using edgar (not super important)
 - might have to use puppeteer to gather information for stocks, and then send select information back for saving in db
 - such as links to diff forms, etc
-- adjust for rate limiting between queries
+- adjust for rate limiting between queries (use middleware most likely)